 - Stanley knife

-Exact measurements and quantities will be dependant on size of project.
+Exact measurements and quantities will be dependent on size of project.
+You may require a skip for the removal of turf and soil

 1. Use a turf cutter

-First things first, it is time to clear a place for the artificial grass.
+First things first, it is time to remove the existing turf and soil ready for the artificial grass base preparation.
 Strip away any natural grass and create a level ground which you can then replace with the artificial turf.
 The easiest way of doing this is by using a turf cutter which will strip away terrain easily.
 It is best to remove the turf to a depth of 2 – 3 inches.
 Free draining lawns will require a 2 inch base, whereas poor draining lawns will require a 3 inch base.

 2. Clear room for the sub base